Carrotrust/chat-app/README.md

 # Real-Time Chat App

-This is a real-time chat application built with **React (Vite), Zustand, WebSockets (Socket.IO), and MongoDB**.
-It supports authentication, multiple chat rooms, message history, and real-time messaging.I built this to test my backend(node) knowledge, This is my first fullstack app
+This is a real-time chat application built with **React, Zustand, WebSockets (Socket.IO), and MongoDB**.
+It supports authentication, multiple chat rooms, message history, and real-time messaging.I built this to test my backend(node) knowledge, This is my first fullstack app.

 ## Features